North Carolina Dog-Friendly Travel Guide

 2. Biltmore Estate

 The Biltmore Estate is one of the largest homes in the United States.
-It’s located in Asheville and your dog an join you as you explore over 250 acres of gorgeously landscaped gardens and grounds.
+It’s located in Asheville and your dog can join you as you explore over 250 acres of gorgeously landscaped gardens and grounds.
 Your dog must remain leashed and well-behaved at all times.
 Unfortunately, your dog is not allowed inside.

 However, there is a kennel on-site where your dog can rest while you tour the inside, the rooftop, and the winery of the Biltmore.
 Plus, you can stop by the nearby Antler Hill Village afterward for some food where several of the restaurants allow dogs in their outdoor seating sections.